markwoodhall/vim-figwheel/README.md

 Plug 'markwoodhall/vim-figwheel'
 ```

+## Requirements

+This plugin requires a Figwheel project, perhaps created with `lein new figwheel`, and the Fighweel version must be at least `0.5.8`.

 This plugin makes use of [vim-fireplace](https://github.com/tpope/vim-fireplace) so you will need to install this as well.

 ```vim
 Plug 'tpope/vim-fireplace'

 ```

+As is typical for [vim-fireplace](https://github.com/tpope/vim-fireplace) you will need a running REPL, `lein repl`.

 ## Usage